graalvm/graal-jvmci-8/README.md

 ## Building JVMCI JDK 8

-To create a JVMCI enabled JDK 8 on other platforms (e.g., Windows):
+To create a JVMCI-enabled JDK 8, make sure you have [`mx`](https://github.com/graalvm/mx) on your system.
+Then run the following commands:

 ```
 git clone https://github.com/graalvm/graal-jvmci-8